aimeos/aimeos-docs/src/infrastructure/extend-managers.md

 }
 ```

 The *fromArray()* and *toArray()* methods are important if you need to manage your new properties via the admin interface.
-By using calls of the to parent class you can use the existing code and only add new code for your own property.
+By using calls of the parent class you can use the existing code and only add new code for your own property.

 ## Managers